 Just last year, Adam Copeland, who wrestled under the name Edge, was inducted into the World Wrestling Entertainment (WWE) Hall of Fame.
 He was worthy of that honor, too, having been a four time WWE champion, a seven time world heavyweight champion, a five time Intercontinental champion, a 12 time tag team champion, a U.S. champion, a Triple Crown champion, a King of the Ring winner, a two time Money in the Bank winner, and a Royal Rumble winner.

-For seriously, the dude did it all.
+The dude did it all.

 It took a long time to get there, though.
-His career with the World Wrestling Federation (WWF) began in 1997 and he didn't retire until 2011 following his WrestleMania 27 win over Alberto Del Rio to retain the world heavyweight title.
+His career with the World Wrestling Federation (WWF) began in 1997 and he didn't retire until 2011 following his WrestleMania 27 win over Alberto Del Rio to retain the world heavyweight championship.

 As stated previously, though, he recovered just fine and went on to have a more successful career than anyone could have dreamed of, perhaps even himself.